 - Sharp chisels

-- Chop Saw or mitre saw (an extra one would be nice to have around during class, and it’s a really great tool to own…but it’s not necessary to invest just for the class).
+- Chop Saw or sliding mitre saw (an extra sliding mitre saw would be nice to have around during class, and either kind of chop saw is a really great tool to own…but it’s not necessary to invest just for the class).

 - Jig saw